lifebottle/lifebottle.github.io/projects/destiny-dc/leon-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.31 Woodrow & Chelsea joins ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Chelsea's title [Cursed Beauty]    |

+This event takes place in the house to the left of the ??? shop found in Frostheim.
+When offered a choice, choose "Hey, he's kinda cute!"
+A misunderstanding with the young man leads to quite the conversation between him and Chelsea.

 ![](leon-guide/sub040_1.png)
+▲ The title obtained here is necessary to trigger "Princess Rhianna" [Side-Quest #082](projects/destiny-dc/stahn-guide?id=Side-Quest-082-Princess-Rhianna)

 ---